martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `exact`

-Allows to filter records based on a specific field value (exact match).
+Allows filtering records based on a specific field value (exact match).
 Note that providing a `nil` value will result in a `IS NULL` check at the SQL level.

 This is the default predicate; as such it is not necessary to specify it when filtering records.
 The following two query sets are equivalent: